S Corp vs LLC 2026: Complete Tax Comparison for Small Business Owners

 Problem: A single-member LLC owner waits until April 15 to pay all taxes for the year.

 Solution: Calculate your estimated tax liability and pay quarterly.
-The IRS safe harbor: pay 100% of last year's tax in four equal payments (110% if AGI > $150,000).
+The IRS safe harbor: pay 100% of last year's tax in four equal payments (110% if AGI exceeded $150,000).

 Problem: Single-member LLC owners don't realize they qualify for the 20% QBI deduction, or their tax software miscalculates it.

 Solution: Verify Form 8995 or 8995-A is included in your return.
-The QBI deduction applies to all single-member LLCs (subject to income phase-outs above ~$200,000 for single filers).
+The QBI deduction applies to all single-member LLCs, subject to phase-in limits starting at $201,750 of taxable income for single filers in 2026.

-Problem: Filing federal taxes correctly but missing state annual reports, franchise taxes, or business license renewals.
+Problem: Filing federal taxes correctly but missing state annual reports, franchise taxes, or the California Form 568 and $800 payment.

 Impact: Late fees, penalties, or administrative dissolution of your LLC — losing your liability protection.